Conscription: Iran

-In Iran, all boys who reach the age of 18 must do about two years of compulsory military service in the Iranian army or Islamic Revolutionary Guard Corps.
-Before the 1979 revolution, women were also forced to serve in the military.
+In Iran, all men who reach the age of 18 must do about two years of compulsory military service in the IR police department or Iranian army or Islamic Revolutionary Guard Corps.
+Before the 1979 revolution, women could serve in the military.
 However, after the establishment of the Islamic Republic, some Ayatollahs considered women's military service to be disrespectful to women by the Pahlavi government and banned women's military service in Iran.
 Therefore, Iranian women and girls were completely exempted from military service, which caused Iranian men and boys to oppose.

-In Iran, boys who refuse to go to military service are deprived of their citizenship rights, such as employment, health insurance, continuing their education at university, finding a job, going abroad, opening a bank account, etc. Iranian boys have so far opposed mandatory military service and demanded that military service in Iran become a job like in other countries, but the Islamic Republic is opposed to this demand.
-Some Iranian military commanders consider the elimination of conscription or improving the condition of soldiers as a security issue and one of Ali Khamenei's powers as the commander-in-chief of the armed forces, so they treat it with caution.In Iran, usually wealthy people are exempted from conscription.
-Some other boys can be exempted from conscription due to their fathers serving in the Iran-Iraq war.
+In Iran, men who refuse to go to military service are deprived of their citizenship rights, such as employment, health insurance, continuing their education at university, finding a job, going abroad, opening a bank account, etc. Iranian men have so far opposed mandatory military service and demanded that military service in Iran become a job like in other countries, but the Islamic Republic is opposed to this demand.
+Some Iranian military commanders consider the elimination of conscription or improving the condition of soldiers as a security issue and one of Ali Khamenei's powers as the commander-in-chief of the armed forces, so they treat it with caution.
+In Iran, usually wealthy people are exempted from conscription.
+Some other men can be exempted from conscription due to their fathers serving in the Iran-Iraq war.